KCool/drlnd_navigation/README.md

 ### Introduction

-Train a DQN Agent to navigate in a 3D environment and collect good bananas!
+Train your own DQN agent to navigate in a 3D environment and collect good bananas!

 ### How it works